naptha/tesseract.js/docs/local-installation.md

 In browser environment, `tesseract.js` simply provides the API layer.
 Internally, it opens a WebWorker to handle requests.
 That worker itself loads code from the Emscripten-built `tesseract.js-core` which itself is hosted on a CDN.
 Then it dynamically loads language files hosted on another CDN.

 Because of this we recommend loading `tesseract.js` from a CDN.
-But if you really need to have all your files local, you can pass extra arguments to `TessearctWorker` to specify custom paths for workers, languages, and core.
+But if you really need to have all your files local, you can pass extra arguments to `TesseractWorker` to specify custom paths for workers, languages, and core.

 In Node.js environment, the only path you may want to customize is languages/langPath.